eclipse-arrowhead/core-java-spring/README.md

 - Connect to Consumer
 - Connect to Provider

 These Services are part of the Inter-Cloud Negotiation (ICN) process initiated by the requester cloud's Gatekeeper.
-During the ICN process, when a Gateway is required by one of the cloud, then the Gatekeepers in both cloud establish a new datapath to their application systems ans ensure the data exchange via a Relay system.
+During the ICN process, when a Gateway is required by one of the cloud, then the Gatekeepers in both cloud establish a new datapath to their application systems and ensure the data exchange via a Relay system.

 ![Alt text](documentation/images/gateway_overview.png)